Perhaps this is the right time to buy: Conn's Inc. (CONN)

-Let’s start up with the current stock price of Conn’s Inc. (CONN), which is $9.61 to be very precise.
-The Stock rose vividly during the last session to $10.76 after opening rate of $10.76 while the lowest price it went was recorded $9.48 before closing at $10.86.Recently in News on August 30, 2022, Conn’s, Inc. Reports Second Quarter Fiscal Year 2023 Financial Results.
+Let’s start up with the current stock price of Conn’s Inc. (CONN), which is $8.37 to be very precise.
+The Stock rose vividly during the last session to $9.42 after opening rate of $9.39 while the lowest price it went was recorded $8.25 before closing at $9.40.Recently in News on August 30, 2022, Conn’s, Inc. Reports Second Quarter Fiscal Year 2023 Financial Results.
 Conn’s, Inc. (NASDAQ: CONN) (“Conn’s” or the “Company”), a specialty retailer of home goods, including furniture, appliances, and consumer electronics, with a mission to elevate home life to home love, today announced its financial results for the quarter ended July 31, 2022.
 You can read further details here

 Conn’s Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $25.93 on 01/06/22, with the lowest value was $7.79 for the same time period, recorded on 07/05/22.